-Note that the output activation function of the Multilingual SBN is a blocksoftmax, giving a set of posterior probabilities (one set per training language).
+Note that the output activation function of the Multilingual SBN is a block-softmax, giving a set of posterior probabilities (one set per training language).
 Therefore, we cannot utilize the Multilingual SBN for this purpose in a straightforward way.

-Note also that the normalization GMM UBM (i.e. the $\mu^{(c)}$ and $\Sigma^{(c)}$ parameters) should be computed via the same alignment as used in eq.
-(2) and (3), i.e. the DNN alignment.
+Note also that the normalization GMM UBM (i.e. the $\mu^{(c)}$ and $\Sigma^{(c)}$ parameters) should be computed via the same DNN alignment as used in eq.
+(2) and (3).